 8 covent garden

 This expansive roof garden was designed and built into three distinct spacious areas, where each zone extends functionality and benefits from a unique London landmark vista.
 BT Tower forms a prominent backdrop across the breakfast spot, while a vivid outdoor kitchen hub presents an immersive London Eye panorama, positioned alongside an artificial grass lounge with a remarkable Nelson's Column perspective.
-The roof garden encompasses its apartment's entire footprint, with two further roof terraces enveloping the living room at a lower level.
+The large roof garden encompasses its apartment's entire footprint, with two further roof terraces enveloping the living room at a lower level.
 Diverse entertainment zones enable a trendy rooftop ambience, where our clients installed an outdoor surround sound system, kitted up the kitchen, and sourced comfy furniture to maximise alfresco use.

 9 london bridge

 The SE1 London postcode, following EC1, is one of the most prolific for designing roof terraces, and Bermondsey, Borough, London Bridge and Southwark are right at the heart of it.
 Antonine Heights in City Walk presents outstanding bird's-eye views of Southwark's emerging lofty architecture, yet, when we first arrived, one aspect was distinctly apparent – the roof terrace's pivotal view is partially obscured by a concrete wall.
 We designed three pairs of bespoke aperture planters to redefine sense of depth along the perimeter, augmented by subtle LED lighting.
 Sun-filled elevations were infused with Mediterranean rooftop foliage, where Palm trees and herbs produce wind-resistant clusters, while the front troughs are renewed with fresh bedding displays every year to provide zesty seasonal variations.